 Often referred to as a living museum, India is blessed with a rich history and a vibrant heritage and culture.
 There are Museums which are rich repositories of the country's culture and heritage over a period of time.
-Tourism is one of the most effective instruments to give a new lease of life to our rich legacy inherited and celebrated by us.

-A strong public - private - people partnership to restore and adapt our historical and cultural assets into tourism products would go a long way in preserving not just our built heritage but also our intangible assets like folk arts, dance forms, theatre, etc. Creating experiences around our Heritage sites and monuments with Interpretation facilities, souvenir shops, eateries and other conveniences, would enhance the overall visitor experience.
+Tourism is one of the most effective instruments to give a new lease of life to our rich legacy inherited and celebrated by Indians.
+A strong public - private - people partnership will be put in place to restore and adapt our historical and cultural assets into tourism products.
+It would go a long way in preserving not just our built heritage but also our intangible assets like folk arts, dance forms, theatre, etc. Experiences will be created around heritage sites and monuments with interpretation facilities, souvenir shops, eateries and other conveniences, which would enhance the overall visitor experience.